dthx2710/Dolicon-Blue-Archive/src/pages/student/hanae.md

   height: 150
   artist: tonito
   info: >-
-    Cheerful and energetic new student who belongs to the Knights of Relief of Trinity Academy.
+    A cheerful and energetic new student who belongs to the Knights of Relief of Trinity Academy.